bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Mostly Cloudy
+- Overcast
-- 97% humidity
+- 98% humidity
 - 10 mph wind
-- 87% cloud cover
+- 97% cloud cover
-- 29 AQI 🟩
+- 28 AQI 🟩
-- 0.39 inches of rain in the past 24 hours
+- 0.15 inches of rain in the past 24 hours
-- 1.18 inches of rain expected in the next 48 hours
+- 1.49 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>